translate/pootle/docs/server/cache.rst

 Pootle uses a caching system to improve performance.
 It is an essential part of :doc:`optimizing <optimization>` your Pootle installation.
-It is based on Django's caching system, and is used for various things:
+It is based on :ref:`Django's caching system<django:django-s-cache-framework>`, and is used for various things:

 - To serve cached (possibly slightly outdated) versions of most pages to anonymous users to reduce their impact on server performance.

 - To cache bits of the user interface, even for logged in users.
-Data will not be out of date but Pootle still tries to use cache to reduce impact on server performance.
+Data will not be out of date but Pootle still tries to use the cache to reduce the impact on server performance.

 - To store the result of expensive calculations like translation statistics.

-- To keep track of last update timestamps to avoid unnecessary file operations (for example don't attempt to save translations before a download if there are no new translations).
+- To keep track of last update timestamps to avoid unnecessary and expensive file operations (for example don't attempt to save translations before a download if there are no new translations).

 Without a well functioning cache system, Pootle could be slow.